opendilab/DI-engine/ding/docs/source/best_practice/model_wrapper.rst

 how to customize a model wrapper.

 If we want to use RNN in our model, we'll have to maintian hidden states during the training process.
-With HiddenStateWrapper we can achive this goal without changing code of policy.
+With HiddenStateWrapper we can achieve this goal without changing code of policy.

 The structure of HiddenStateWrapper are as follows: